EHR vs EMR: Key Differences, Definitions, and Which to Choose

 A Personal Health Record (PHR) is a digital health record managed and maintained by the patient rather than healthcare providers.
 Unlike EMRs and EHRs, which are controlled by hospitals, clinics, and medical professionals, PHRs allow individuals to collect, store, and manage their health data independently.

-PHRs can be standalone systems—meaning they exist separately from a hospital’s medical records—or they can be linked to an EHR system to provide a more connected healthcare experience.
+PHRs can be standalone systems—meaning they exist separately from a hospital’s medical records—or linked to an EHR system to provide a more connected healthcare experience.
 These records typically include-

 - A patient’s medical history